About our team

 Gabbi Howe - Girls' Counselor

-Gabbi Howe is from Drums, PA and has been involved with Ferrwood for 9 years.
-She is going into her sophomore year at Wilkes University as a musical theater major and a Spanish minor.
-In high school, she sang in the chorus, and played saxophone and clarinet in various ensembles including Marching Band, Symphonic Band, and Jazz Band.
-She has attended PMEA District and Region Band and Chorus.
-Gabbi teaches private voice lessons at Vocal Artistry Studio.
-She is also an active member of the theater community, being a part of over forty productions as a stage manager, music director, pit member, and cast member.
-She most recently played Grace Farrell in Ovation Playhouse’s production of Annie.
-In addition to music and theater, Gabbi enjoys reading, skiing, crocheting, and hanging out with her dogs.
-Gabbi is absolutely thrilled to be returning to Ferrwood as a counselor this year.
+Gabbi Howe is from Drums, PA and currently resides in Wilkes Barre, PA.
+This is her second year as a counselor and she was a camper for 8 years before that!
+She is going into her junior year at Wilkes University where she is studying Musical Theater with a minor in Music.
+Gabbi teaches private voice and piano lessons and is the children’s Musical Director at The Standard Theatre in Scranton, PA.
+She is also an active member of the theater community, being a part of over fifty productions as a stage manager, music director, pit member, and cast member.
+In addition to theater, Gabbi loves singing in choirs in the region, entering her second year as president of the Wilkes Choral ensembles, and singing Masterworks such as Bach’s Mass in B Minor, Howell’s Requiem, Duruflé’s Requiem, Elaine Hagenburg’s Illuminare, and Gustav Holst’s The Planets.
+When Gabbi isn’t performing, she enjoys reading, skiing, crocheting, hanging out with dogs and learning about space.
+Gabbi is absolutely thrilled to be returning to Ferrwood as a counselor again.
 She cannot wait to share the love of music that Ferrwood has brought to her over the years with the young musicians in the community!

 Monty Clatch - Low Brass Instructor